[HISTORY: Adopted by the Bloomfield Board of Health as indicated in article histories. Amendments noted where applicable.]

 - An individual feral cat or a group of cats who congregate together outside as a unit.
 Any nonferal cats who congregate with a multiple-cat colony shall be deemed part of it.

-- Any person, firm, corporation, partnership, association, trust, estate, or any other legal entity.
+- Any person, film, corporation, partnership, association, trust, estate, or any other legal entity.

 - SUITABLE SHELTER